Myana-Prasanna/M1_application_customerswalletrecord/1_Requirements/readme.md

 # Requirements
 ## Introduction
-* The growth in business also lead to the growth in the need of E-billing applications using Virtual Wallets where all the information regarding the customer transanctions in that departmental store can be maintained online.
+* The growth in business also lead to the growth in the need of E-billing applications using Wallets Records where all the information regarding the customer transanctions in that departmental store can be maintained online.
 * Cutomer Billing System is a console based application where a customer can create and maintain an account.
 This account contains all the information of the customer and also the account can be edited as and when required.

 ## Customer Wallet Record System Features